Wouldn’t you agree if I said Mini Watermelon Peperomia looks like a small watermelon kept in a pot?

-- Ensure to apply fertilizer a few inches away from the base of the plant to avoid chemical burn.
+- Ensure to apply fertilizer a few inches away from the base of the plant to avoid chemical burns.

 - To save your plant from overfertilization, flood the soil with water allowing water to flow from the drain holes for several minutes.

-Mini Watermelon Peperomia prefers repotting once every three years in a slightly larger pot than the current pot during the spring or summer.
+Mini Watermelon Peperomia prefers repotting once every three years in a slightly larger pot than the current one during spring or summer.

-However, you must ensure that the pot has a proper drainage hole so that water does not clog and the soil does not become soggy.
+However, you must ensure the pot has a proper drainage hole so water does not clog and the soil does not become soggy.